rsvim/rsvim/README.md

 ## Contribution

-Contributions to this project are always welcomed.
+Contributions to RSVIM are always welcomed.
 Some guidelines can be found in below files:

 - [DEVELOPMENT.md](https://github.com/rsvim/rsvim/blob/main/DEVELOPMENT.md)